 For millions of people at risk for atherosclerosis complications, lifestyle changes aren't enough.
-Fortunately, medications are available to protect against atherosclerosis -- or even partially reverse it.
+Fortunately, there are medications that can protect against atherosclerosis.
+Some can even partially reverse it.

 Statins to Lower Bad Cholesterol

-Statins are the best medications for lowering "bad" LDL cholesterol, and are the most widely used cholesterol drugs.
+Statins are the best medications for lowering "bad" LDL cholesterol.
+They are also the most widely used cholesterol drugs.
 Statins cause LDL levels to fall by up to 60%.
-Stains also raise levels of HDL or "good" cholesterol.
-And they can also help lower the level of triglycerides.
+They also raise levels of HDL or "good" cholesterol.
+And they can help lower the level of triglycerides.

-Taking a statin for a year or longer can even shrink atherosclerosis plaques slightly.
-This reversal of atherosclerosis surprised many experts who believed that atherosclerosis was irreversible.
+Taking a statin for a year or longer can even slightly shrink plaques that cause atherosclerosis.
+This reversal of atherosclerosis surprised many experts who believed it couldn’t be done.

-Reversing atherosclerosis completely isn't yet possible.
-But taking a statin reduces the risk of complications from atherosclerosis considerably.
-For this reason, statins are often key to atherosclerosis treatment.
+Completely reversing it isn't possible yet.
+But taking a statin can reduce the risk of complications from atherosclerosis.
+For this reason, statins are often key to treating atherosclerosis.

 Fibrates to Reduce Triglycerides

 Fibrates are drugs that reduce triglyceride levels.
 Triglycerides are not cholesterol, but they are fats that contribute to atherosclerosis.

 There are two fibrates used in the U.S.:

 Fibrates also slightly increase "good" cholesterol also called HDL.
 For people with high triglycerides and a low HDL level (but whose LDL level is OK), fibrates help lower the risk for heart disease.